Internet-of-People/mips/MIPs/new-protected_profile_data.md

 struct key {
     publicKey: string,      // Profile ID/address/public key that has access
-    encryptedKey: string,   // Private key from vault keypair encrypted with publicKey }
+    encryptedKey: string,   // Private key from vault keypair encrypted with this publicKey }
 ```